codelearn-org/android-tutorial-views/lift-app-challenge/_create_and_edit_lift.html.md

 ##Tasks

 1. Make MainActivity a one time post-install activty.
-When the user opens the app for the second time the MainActivity should be skipped to the CarpoolListActivity.
+When the user opens the app for the second time the MainActivity should be skipped to the LiftListActivity.
-2. In CreateCarpoolActivity, store carpool details entered by the user in SharedPreference.
-We need to mandate that you should store the token details in your app in **codelearn_liftapp** SharedPreference with keys **key_pref_phone** for the phone number, **key_pref_location** for the location, **key_pref_stime** for the start time from home & **key_pref_etime** for the start time from office.
+2. In CreateLiftActivity, store the lift details entered by the user in SharedPreference.
+We need to mandate that you store the token details in your app in **codelearn_liftapp** SharedPreference with keys **key_pref_phone** for the phone number, **key_pref_location** for the location, **key_pref_stime** for the start time from home & **key_pref_etime** for the start time from office.
-3. Add a menu item to CarpoolListActivity which allows the user to edit/create the carpool details.
-The user should be presented with the create carpool screen with the fields populated with the carpool details if a carpool has already been created or left empty if not.
-The user should then be able to edit the carpool details or create a new one.
+3. Add a menu item to LiftListActivity which allows the user to edit/create the lift details.
+The user should be presented with the create lift screen with the fields populated with the lift details if a lift has already been created or left empty if not.
+The user should then be able to edit the lift details or create a new one.

 ##Restrictions
-1. The carpool data must be stored in a SharedPreference file named "codelearn_liftapp".
+1. The lift data must be stored in a SharedPreference file named "codelearn_liftapp".
 2. The start from home and start from office values retrieved from the TimePicker views must be stored in the format: **"HH:mm"**.
-3. The resource file for populating the menu in CarpoolListActivity should be named **carpool_list.xml**.
+3. The resource file for populating the menu in LiftListActivity should be named **lift_list.xml**.